gutenberg/learn-tikz.github.io/en/more-08.md

 ## Typesetting in narrow columns

-The default line breaking settings assume relatively long lines to give some flexibility in choosing linebreaks.
+The default line breaking settings assume relatively long lines to give some flexibility in choosing line breaks.
 The following example shows some possible approaches.
 The first table shows interword spacing stretched and TeX warning about Underfull lines.
 Using `\raggedright` usually avoids this problem but may leave some lines ‘too ragged’.
-The `\RaggedRight` command from the `ragged2e` package is a compromise, which allows some raggedness in the line lengths, but will also hyphenate where necessary, as shown in the third table.
+The `\RaggedRight` command from the `ragged2e` package is a compromise;
+it allows some raggedness in the line lengths, but will also hyphenate where necessary, as shown in the third table.

 Note the use of `\arraybackslash` here, which resets the definition of